Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation: Related Work

 \section{Related Work}

-\textbf{Multilingual Neural Machine Translation.} With the enhancement of computational resources, MNMT is rapidly moving towards developing large models that enable translation between an increasing number of language pairs. \citet{fan2021beyond} proposed \textit{m2m\_100} model that enables translation between 100 languages. \citet{siddhant2022towards} and \citet{costa2022no} extend the current MNMT models to support translation between more than 200 languages using supervised and self-supervised learning methods.
+\textbf{Multilingual Neural Machine Translation.} MNMT is rapidly moving towards developing large models that enable translation between an increasing number of language pairs. \citet{fan2021beyond} proposed \textit{m2m\_100} model that enables translation between 100 languages. \citet{siddhant2022towards} and \citet{costa2022no} extend the current MNMT models to support translation between more than 200 languages using supervised and self-supervised learning methods.

 \textbf{Autoencoder.} An autoencoder (AE) is a generative model that is able to generate its own input.
 There are many variants of AE that can be useful for machine translation. \citet{zhang-etal-2016-variational-neural} and \citet{eikema-aziz-2019-auto} propose using a variational autoencoder to improve the performance of machine translation models.
 A variant of the same generative model is the denoising autoencoder, which is an important component of unsupervised machine translation models~\cite{lample2018unsupervised}.
 However, the utility of autoencoders has not been fully explored for MNMT.
 To the best of our knowledge, we are the first to propose training an autoencoder using only target-side monolingual data and a bilingual dictionary to improve low-resource MNMT.